Should Student Athletes Get Paid?

 February 8, 2019

-When it comes to the lower division schools in Division II and III, they make a lot less where it would be pointless to pay the students as they don’t make nearly as much as the higher divisions.
+Also, when it comes to the lower division schools in Division II and III, they make a lot less where it would be pointless to pay the students as they don’t make nearly as much as the higher divisions.
 For the schools that have the money to pay athletes, they would have to pay every student-athlete in order for it to be fair.

-The point of playing college sports is no different than any other type of student on campus.
-They are to compete for their spot and against others, while working towards a career.
+The point of playing college sports is no different than any other type of student on campus, they are to compete for their spot and against others, while working towards a career.
 So, why wouldn’t other students who aspire to be lawyers, doctors, and other occupations receive money?
 Aren’t they of the same importance as everyone is created equal and all work on the same goal?

 Student-athletes make huge sacrifices by spending a majority of their time playing the sport they went to the college for.
-But some of the athletes also get there on scholarship, having their schooling paid for while getting the special treatment to pass the classes that already have a reduced payment.
+But, some of the athletes also get there on scholarship, having their schooling paid for while getting the special treatment to pass the classes, that already have a reduced payment.
 Student-athletes should not be paid.